IHE/RAD.IMR/input/pagecontent/volume-1.md

 Each non-image reference in a report is in the context of an image reference.
 Furthermore, each non-image reference includes one of the following context detail patterns:

-- a rough location (e.g. an arrow pointing to a point of interest)
+- a rough location (e.g., an arrow pointing to a point of interest)
-- a specific location (e.g. a specific coordinates in an image))
+- a specific location (e.g., a specific coordinates in an image))
-- a specific region (e.g. a contour of lesion boundary)
+- a specific region (e.g., a contour of lesion boundary)
-- a bounding region (e.g. a box or circle around a feature of interest)
+- a bounding region (e.g., a box or circle around a feature of interest)
-- a measurement (e.g. a line segment in an image and the length of the line)
+- a measurement (e.g., a line segment in an image and the length of the line)

 > Note: See [AI Results](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR.pdf) Section 6.5.3.4, 6.5.3.5 and 6.5.3.6 for details regarding how locations, regions and parametric maps are captured as DICOM objects.

 #### 1:52.4.1.6 DiagnosticReport Referenced Resources

 Multimedia reports are encoded using a FHIR `DiagnosticReport` resource as the top level resource.
 The `DiagnosticReport` resource references other resources that provide additional report content, imaging procedure context, and organizational context.
-Some of these referenced resources are created and managed by other enterprise systems (e.g. the patient resource is managed by the EMR).
+Some of these referenced resources are created and managed by other enterprise systems (e.g., the patient resource is managed by the EMR).
 Others are created together with the `DiagnosticReport`.

 ##### Imaging Procedure Context